“Your new year resolutions take a sudden anachronistic turn in the middle,” he said looking at the list.

-“Yeah, remember that.
+“Yeah, I remember that.
 He wonders if it is boredom that makes man to create.
 Typical Calvin,” he said.
 We crossed the road.
-He continued, “But nobody can create anything while they are bored.
+“But nobody could create anything while they are bored.
 Creation does not happen that way at all.
 Otherwise we would all be artists and scientists.”

 We reached the largely empty restaurant and managed to order Masala Dosai and Kaapi after some difficulty thanks to the North Indian waiter who knew no Tamil.

 We finished eating in silence.
 The Kaapi was a little too sweet for my taste.

 I took the bill and said, “I’m going to call my blog Epistemic Modesty.”